developdaly/Fluent-Notes/README.md

 By Brendan Elch (Mozilla)

 [Demo of Unreal3D in Firefox with Javascript](http://bgr.com/2013/05/03/mozilla-firefox-unreal-engine-3-port/)!
 C/C++ code can be compiled to JS and then intepreted by azm.js and use HTML5 for console-like gameplay in the browser without plugins.

+## The ABC of Data Visualization
+By Irene Ross (Bocoup)

+Uses d3.js to put together data.
+Announcing d3.chart.

+## Javascript Authoring Tooling
+By Paul Irish (Google)

+Live editing available via Workspaces.
+Make a change in chrome dev tools and it updates the local file.
+You can now edit Sass in chrome dev (needs a file watcher for live compiling).

+DevTools can being THE editor?

+Bower for package management.

+Performance quick hits:

+* Continuous repaint mode can help debug which things are using most paint time.
+* The FPS meter gives a few performance indicators.
+* Show paint rects and layer borders to help find paint issues (ex. painting on every scroll?)
+* Layout thrashing details.
+Lots of layout and little painting?